Part VI

 - Receive: surrender control and let a partner feed you.

-- Watch for dissociation or fawning when your body feels unsafe.
+- Stay vigilant for signs of dissociation or fawning if your body feels unsafe.

 - Check: “Can I stay present in my skin while I receive?”